Schahan Berberian: Principal of Berberian School

 In 1911, Berberian was obliged to return to Constantinople to become Principal of the Berberian School, and thus was unable to complete his doctoral thesis (entitled "The Pathological Method in Psychology").
 In addition to his duties at the school, he became involved in the cultural life of the Armenian community in the city.
 During this period, he developed a close friendship with Komitas, spending long hours discussing with him various issues in the field of the arts.

 In 1918, Schahan Berberian was selected to become the director of the Central Committee of the Armenian Teachers’ Union and was appointed a member of the Central Educational Council in 1919.
 He was also instrumental in the foundation—and later became the chairman—of the Armenian Art Center (Hayardun) in Constantinople.
-He contributed essays to Armenian newspapers in Constantinople, mostly to Vosdan (Den) and in 1922, along with Kegham Kavafian, Vahan Tekeyan, Hagop Oshagan and Gostan Zarian, he founded the monthly, Partsravank (Monastery-on-a-Hill), which was devoted to art and literature.
+He contributed essays to Armenian newspapers in Constantinople, mostly to Vosdan (Den), and in 1922, along with Kegham Kavafian, Vahan Tekeyan, Hagop Oshagan and Gostan Zarian, he founded the monthly, Partsravank (Monastery-on-a-Hill), which was devoted to art and literature.

 In 1921, he married Telli Sirakian.
 They had two sons, Ardavazt and Bared.
-Bared died as a young man at 20 years old in a motocycle accident.
+Bared died as a young man at 20 years old in a motorcycle accident.

 Ardavazt Berberian after living in Jerusalem and Beyruth, moved to Paris with his wife (Paule), where he became a renowned painter and also extremely involved in Armenian culture.
 He had two sons named Vanik and Henri Schahan, and a daughter named Gariné.

 Ardavazt died in Avignon at the age of 79, in August 2002.